Mouse Soup: Plot

 A mouse is walking along when a beehive falls on his head.
-He tries to reason with the bees to go away, but the bees decide to use his head as their new home.
+He tries to reason with the bees to go away, but the bees decide to use his head as their new home due to them liking his head.
 The mouse then comes up with a plan to submerge himself in a mud hole, claiming to the bees that it is his home.
 He keeps wading in deeper, describing each depth as a room in his house, but the bees approve and remain on his head.
-Finally, when the rodent submerges his head under the mud, passing it off as his bed, the bees finally decide they dislike his bed, and they go away, allowing the mouse to go home to take a bath.
+Finally, when the rodent submerges his head under the mud, passing it off as his bed, the bees finally decide that they dislike his bed and they go away, allowing the mouse to go home to take a bath.